Find Tech Schools

 $89,580 Median Salary

-The following table lists how many modeling, virtual environments and simulation graduations there were in 2020-2021 for each degree level.
+The following table lists how many modeling, virtual environments & simulation graduations there were for each degree level during the last year for which data was available.

 Education Level Number of Grads

-O*NET surveyed people in occupations related to modeling, virtual environments and simulation and asked them what knowledge areas, skills, and abilities were important for their jobs.
-The responses were rated on a scale of 1 to 5 with 5 being most important.
+People with careers related to modeling, virtual environments and simulation were asked what knowledge areas, skills, and abilities were important for their jobs.
+They weighted these areas on a scale of 1 to 5 with 5 being the highest.

 Knowledge Areas for Modeling, Virtual Environments and Simulation Majors